Google hopes Pixel 3 razzle-dazzle will blind you to its privacy problems

 The goal wasn't necessarily to become a market leader or make money.
 It was to be a showcase for Google software or to demonstrate to other hardware makers what their devices could look like.

 Three years ago, the company shifted its strategy to focus on its own "Made by Google" line.
-In 2016, the company unveiled its first Pixel Phone and Google Home smart speaker.
+In 2016, Google unveiled its first Pixel Phone and Google Home smart speaker.
 Now the suite of products includes everything from virtual reality headsets to video and audio streaming devices.

 Google's pitch is that its hardware products can tap into its 20-year history as a search company and all of the advancements it's made in computing.